UoW-ATM/Mercury/README.rst

     git clone https://github.com/UoW-ATM/Mercury

--  Use this to download the third party libraries:
+-  Use this to download the third-party libraries:

 .. code:: bash

    cd Mercury
    git submodule update --recursive --remote --init

--  In a fresh python environment, install all the required packages:
+-  In a fresh Python environment, install all the required packages:

 In Linux, use: